outshiningthateskimo/Snake/README.md

 Don't get me wrong, it works, you can directly download this repository if you want to and play the good ol' Snake game we all love.
 However, I would like to redirect you to the fully implemented project.

-### What you will find in this version
+## What you will find in this version
 This is what I implemented (which you can already find right here):
 - the snake moves up, down, left, right
 - randomly placed food
 - the snake length increases with each piece of food consumed
+- hitting the walls is not an issue, the snake teleports on the other side
 - the UI has a cool looking design:
 - black and green color scheme, much like the original Snake game
 - it has a score board to track the player's progress

-### What you will find in the completed version
+## What you will find in the completed version
 My classmates continued my implementation by adding the following features:
 - Audio API → collision, eating sounds
 - Voice API → voice commands (up, down, left, right)
 - a Game Over screen instead of an alert being triggered

 # Full implementation
-For the fully implemented version of the Snake Game with all the added features and enhancements, please refer to `[snake-game-repo](https://github.com/Ahamdan114/snake-game-repo)`.
+For the fully implemented version of the Snake Game with all the added features and enhancements, please refer to [snake-game-repo](https://github.com/Ahamdan114/snake-game-repo).